Four dead from devastating Cyprus forest fire

 The cause of the fire, which started around midday on Saturday, was unclear.
 Cyprus experiences high temperatures in the summer months, with temperatures in recent days exceeding 40 Celsius (104 Fahrenheit).

-Police said they were questioning a 67-year-old person in connection with the blaze.
-(Reporting by Michele Kambas; Additional reporting by Maayan Lubell in Jerusalem and by John Chalmers in Brussels; Editing by Alex Richardson)
+Reporting by Michele Kambas; Additional reporting by Mahmoud Mourad in Cairo, Maayan Lubell in Jerusalem and by John Chalmers in Brussels; Editing by Alex Richardson

 Our Standards: The Thomson Reuters Trust Principles.